 Lambda Epsilon Chi (LEX) is a national honor society for paralegal students and one of the highest scholastic honors that can be achieved in the Wilmington University College of Social and Behavioral Sciences.
 Invitation to membership in Lambda Epsilon Chi is based on application, grade point average (GPA), and formal recommendation of the Legal Studies Advisory Board.
-It is the College's way of recognizing the outstanding scholastic achievements of students completing a Bachelor of Science or Post Bachelor Certificate in Legal Studies.
+It is the College's way of recognizing the outstanding scholastic achievements of students completing a Bachelor of Science or Post-Bachelor's Paralegal

+Certificate.